 Operation and Approvals

-The installation of a red light running system requires STRE operational approval.
-The red light running system may also include automated speed enforcement (when approved by the STRE), which is now an option under Oregon law.
+The installation of a red light running system requires STE operational approval.
+The red light running system may also include automated speed enforcement (when approved by the STE), which is now an option under Oregon law.
 Modifying existing red light running systems to include automated speed enforcement requires meeting all the requirements stated in this chapter.
 See the current version of the Red Light Running (RLR) Camera Guidelines for State Highways for more information on conducting the engineering study, the operational approval process, and standard conditions of approval.

 The plan sheets require design approval as per chapter 2.